playbook black h

 • Reviewing the Combined Report

-Each leader selects up to two or three personal focus behaviours based on their role, current challenges and intended impact.
+Each leader selects one to three personal focus behaviours based on their role, current challenges, and intended impact.

 In practice, this often includes: